TechPaula/LT6502/README.md

 * 2026-02-08 - Added more commands, notably SAVE,LOAD and DIR for compact flash
 * 2026-02-13 - Added more graphics commands :)
 * 2026-02-14 - Assembled the case
+* 2026-02-16 - Added CURSOR command to move the cursor, also added beep at end of DIR/LOAD/SAVE

 ## In Progress
 * Expansion board